hannep/paine-mactane/_posts/2019-06-21-haggard-belter.markdown

 ---
 layout: post
-heading: "Cocktail #92: Haggard Belter"
+number: 92
-title: "Haggard Belter Cocktail"
+name: Haggard Belter
 date: 2019-06-21
 short_text: Rescued from Eros by the Roci, he mouths off to Alex while being scanned.
 J. Adam Brown shows us how a survivor can cover anguish over the fate of his home with cynicism and aggression.
 hero: /assets/images/092-HaggardBelter-card.jpg